 - Add parmesan cheese.
 Can't get enough Italian cheese?
 We understand!
 Try grating on some freshly shaved or grated parmesan.
 Delicious!

-This salad is best enjoyed fresh, but can be saved for 1-2 days in the refrigerator if covered.
+This salad is best enjoyed fresh but can be saved for 1-2 days in the refrigerator if covered.

-Bell peppers, pesto vinaigrette, and toasted pine nuts can be stored in airtight containers.
+The bell peppers, pesto vinaigrette, and toasted pine nuts can be stored in airtight containers.
 The vinaigrette and bell peppers must be stored in the fridge, while pine nuts can be stored at room temperature.

 We don't recommend dressing the greens, cutting up tomatoes or the burrata until it's time to serve.

-Make sure to leave a 5-star review below!
-This helps other readers find our recipes via Google, and encourages them to try them.
-Also be sure to leave a comment with your experience!
+Did you try this recipe?
+Make sure to leave a 5-star review below! 🌟 This helps other readers find our recipes and encourages them to try them.
+Also, be sure to leave a comment with your experience.
+Follow along, and tag @AFullLiving on Instagram with your photos!

 📖 Recipe